mtwoodard/Code-Samples/README.txt

-Portfolio to show off my coding abilities.
+Portfolio of random code snippets that I feel somewhat proud of.
-Code should not work all together however individual folders should.
+Code is likely pulled from larger projects and will not work alone.